Coinigy/bittrex-websocket-feed/README.md

 ## Getting Started

 This repository contains various source code examples that demonstrate connecting to Coinigy's API in order to obtain real-time Bittrex websockets data.
 Client libraries are subject to change, please follow the [Socketcluster Github](https://github.com/SocketCluster/socketcluster-client) for latest client releases.

+As of 5/8/19 this example was confirmed working with SC Client v10.1.2.

 ### Prerequisites